Welcome to

 The Couples Collective is a unique treatment space that prioritizes the well-being of relationships.

-We believe that no-one exists completely independent of others and that our relationships are fundamental to the human experience.
+We believe that no-one exists completely independent of others and that our relationships are fundamental to our well-being and quality of life.

-Because human beings are not isolated creatures, our development is highly informed by our attachments and relationships.
-Understanding the influence of our relational experiences is critical to our self awareness and ability to fully participate in the human experience.
+Understanding the influence of our relational experiences and achieving interpersonal wellness is critical to our ability to fully participate in the human experience.

 -